Beggars of Life: Overview

 Beggars of Life was released as a sound film with a few talking sequences in September 1928.
 The majority of the film featured synchronized music and sound effects.
 The sound discs (with the exception of the first out of nine reels), which included recordings of train noises and of Beery singing a song, are now considered lost.
 This was Paramount's second feature with spoken dialogue and the first time Beery's voice was recorded for a film, although Beery's spoken dialogue was limited.
 Today, only the mute print version of Beggars of Life is known to survive.

 The film is based on Outside Looking In, a stage play by Maxwell Anderson adapted from Jim Tully’s 1924 autobiographical book, Beggars of Life.
 The play debuted September 7, 1925 at the Greenwich Village Theater.
 Among those who attended a performance was Charlie Chaplin, who was accompanied by Louise Brooks.
 Paramount purchased the rights to Tully's book and Anderson's play in early 1928.

 Arlen and Brooks had appeared together the previous year in Rolled Stockings, which is considered a lost film.
 Beery and Brooks had appeared together the previous year in Now We're in the Air, which was considered a lost film until 2016 when an incomplete copy was found in Czech Republic.

 In 2017, the best surviving copy of Beggars of Life was released on DVD and Blu-ray by Kino Lorber.
 Commentaries on the Kino release are by William Wellman Jr. and Thomas Gladysz.

+Reception

+Film critic Richard Brody wrote Brooks looks right at home in a man's suit; Wellman makes good sport of her incongruity in a woman's finery; he has an eye for the physical and moral degradation of the persecuted and the despised; though the sentimental spark of love may conquer all, Wellman leaves a sour air of disgust on the dusty trail."

+Critic Neil Brand said the "film is astonishing on several fronts, not least in appearing to be Depression-era before the Depression, life on the road being depicted with an eye for detail and a harsh flat realism, and its view of human relationships is no more romantic."
+Jerry Vermilye commented that "Wellman was in top form directing this grimly naturalistic material, and drew exceptional performances from Arlen, Beery, and Brooks, whose natural beauty was scarcely enhanced by her costuming."

+Critic Mordaunt Hall was not impressed with the film, opining that "Tully's chronicle of tramps is a monotone effort despite the fact that people are thrown off trains and a girl shoots a man; not even Wallace Beery who has proved more than once that he can handle a role and makes the action stirring, does anything that accelerates the movement in this picture."